ISISComputingGroup/ibex_developers_manual/Prioritisation-of-Tickets.md

 > [Wiki](Home) > [Processes](Processes) > [Prioritisation of tickets](Prioritisation-of-Tickets)

+We are presently not ordering tickets to a finer detail than high/medium/low, and this is often based on overarching priorities brought in by stakeholder managers, and the group generally.

 These are notes on prioritisation this is not an ordered list yet:

  - Stops Instrument running